1. When someone tells a joke, do you stand there saying, “I don’t get it.” while everyone else is laughing?

 9. Do you feel pain when someone tickles your funny bone?

 10. Do you think that this article is serious?

 If you answered yes to any of these questions, you may be humorously challenged to some degree.
 Not to fear, the cure is simple, but may take years.
 To cure yourself from being humorously challenged, start by reading my blog at http://www.monteranderson-author.com.
 Once you are able to smile at my comments, start reading cartoons in the newspaper.
 (If you don’t know what a newspaper is, contact me privately.)
 Once you understand the cartoons, you may try going to a comedy club and signing up for other humorous blogs.
 With a little effort, you may be cured after a few years.

 I haven’t felt the need to post these warnings, but in light of the current topic, I thought I had better.

 WARNING!
 Reading this blog may cause laughter which might result in a pulled stomach muscles, injured funny bones, coffee or milk to pour from the nose, and self-inflicted wounds caused by slapping knees or foreheads.

 WARNING!
 Reading my blog may cause eyestrain, deep thoughts (rare), raised eyebrows, furrowing of the forehead, gnashing of teeth, and shaking of the head.

-If you think you have any of these symptoms, return to my blog the next day for another dose.
+If you think you have any of these symptoms, return to my blog for another dose.